 Sakigake was an ISAS (Japan) mission which flew by Comet Halley on 11 March 1986 and measured plasma waves, solar wind, and magnetic fields.
 Sakigake also made observations of near-Earth and interplanetary cruise.
 On 8 January 1992, Sakigake made an Earth swingby, the first planet swingby for a Japanese spacecraft.
 Contact with Sakigake was lost in November 1995 after the spacecraft ran out of fuel.
 The Sakigake spacecraft was almost identical to its companion Halley's comet mission, Suisei.

-NSSDC Planetary Science Home Page
+NSSDCA Planetary Science Home Page

-NSSDC Home Page
+NSSDCA Home Page

 To search for information on another mission enter the spacecraft name in the box below.